Lee Weiner: Post-trial

 After the trial, Weiner left Chicago after accepting an offer to teach in the sociology department of Rutgers University, and moved to Brooklyn with his girlfriend at the time, Sharon Avery.
+He also founded a short-lived communist collective in Brooklyn.

 People magazine reports, "At a birthday party for Black Panther leader Bobby Seale in 1972, Weiner was overheard joking that he was "starting a new Communist party in New Jersey."
 The remark turned up in print, and he was told that his teaching contract at Rutgers would not be renewed."
 Weiner completed his PhD in sociology and dissertation, The Professional Revolutionary: Notes on the Initiation and Development of Careers in Revolution Making in 1975.

 In the years following the trial, Weiner continued to work and protest for causes, including by participating in protests for Russian Jews and more funding for AIDS research.
 In the 1980s, while residing in Washington, D.C., he ran a home-based fundraising and direct-mail firm for political candidates and organizations.
-He later worked for the Anti-Defamation League of B'nai B'rith in New York, and was a vice president for direct response at the AmeriCares Foundation in Stamford, Connecticut.
+He later worked for the Anti-Defamation League of B'nai B'rith in New York for 15 years, and was a vice president for direct response at the AmeriCares Foundation in Stamford, Connecticut.
 He currently resides in Florida, and has offered commentary on similarities from his experience and protests in 2020 and 2021.